harmonydata/hackathon/FAQs.md

 You can register on Eventbrite - link coming soon!

+## What do I need to bring?

+Please bring your own laptop and anything you need to feel comfortable on that day.
+We will be providing snacks, food and drinks including water, tea and juice.

 ## What happens to the code we produce in the hackathon?

 Any code produced and submitted to the main Harmony repository will be public under MIT license.